Islamic State leader Baghdadi reportedly killed in Syria by U.S. forces

 The Pentagon did not immediately respond to a request for comment.

+A house thought to be the main target was struck from the air, and fighters then descended from helicopters and engaged in ground clashes, said the Observatory, which has a network of sources in Syria.

+Trump gave an indication that something was afoot when he tweeted without explanation, “Something very big has just happened!”

-White House spokesman Hogan Gidley announced late on Saturday that Trump would make a “major statement” at 9 a.m.
+White House spokesman Hogan Gidley announced that Trump would make a “major statement” at 9 a.m.
 EST (1300 GMT) on Sunday.
 Gidley gave no further details.

-The president gave an indication that something was afoot earlier on Saturday night when he tweeted without explanation, “Something very big has just happened!”

 Trump has faced withering criticism from both Republicans and Democrats alike for his U.S. troop withdrawal from northeastern Syria, which permitted Turkey to attack America’s Kurdish allies.

-For days, U.S. officials had feared that Islamic State would seek to capitalize on the upheaval in Syria.
-But they also saw a potential opportunity, in which Islamic State leaders might break from more secretive routines to communicate with operatives, potentially creating a chance for the United States and its allies to detect them.
+U.S. officials had feared Islamic State would seek to capitalize on the upheaval in Syria but they also saw a potential opportunity, in which Islamic State leaders might break from more secretive routines to communicate with operatives, potentially creating a chance for the United States and its allies to detect them.

-Baghdadi was long thought to be hiding somewhere along the Iraq-Syria border.
-He has led the group since 2010, when it was still an underground offshoot of al Qaeda in Iraq.

 At the height of its power Islamic State ruled over millions of people in territory running from northern Syria through towns and villages along the Tigris and Euphrates valleys to the outskirts of the Iraqi capital Baghdad.

-But the fall in 2017 of Mosul and Raqqa, its strongholds in Iraq and Syria respectively, stripped Baghdadi, an Iraqi, of the trappings of a caliph and turned him into a fugitive thought to be moving along the desert border between Iraq and Syria.
+But the fall in 2017 of Mosul and Raqqa, its strongholds in Iraq and Syria respectively, stripped Baghdadi, an Iraqi, of the trappings of a caliph and turned him into a fugitive.

 U.S. air strikes killed most of his top lieutenants, and before Islamic State published a video message of Baghdadi in April there had been conflicting reports over whether he was alive.